miracle2k/xappy/libs/secore/docs/introduction.rst

 the database.

 Fields which contain plain text should be added with the ``INDEX_FREETEXT`` action.
-This action takes two optional parameters, ``weight`` and ``language``.
-If ``weight`` is supplied, the frequency information for all terms in the specified field will be multiplied by the given factor; this can be used for fields which are often a better indication of the subject matter than other fields (eg, title fields).
-If ``language`` is supplied, it indicates the language that the supplied text is written in: this is used to perform language specific term normalising (to allow, for example, plural and singular forms to be matched).
+This action takes various optional parameters:

+ - ``weight``: if this is supplied, the frequency information for all terms in the specified field will be multiplied by the given factor; this can be used for fields which are often a better indication of the subject matter than other fields (eg, title fields).

+ - ``language``: if this is supplied, it indicates the language that the supplied text is written in: this is used to perform language specific term normalising (to allow, for example, plural and singular forms to be matched).
 The language may be specified as a 2 character ISO-639 language code.

+ - ``stop``: if this is supplied, it must contain an sequence or other iterable which returns a list of stopwords, which will be filtered out of the index.
+   This may reduce index size and improve search and indexing speed, but will reduce the flexibility of the search.
+Note that some information on the terms in the stoplist will still be stored, to allow phrase searches to be performed.

+ - ``spell``: this is a boolean flag; if supplied, and true, the contents of the field will be used for spelling correction.

+ - ``nopos``: this is a boolean flag; if supplied, and true, the positions of words in the field will not be stored.
+These are used for performing phrase and proximity searches, so this kind of search will not be possible on the field.
+On the other hand, the amount of data indexed for the field will be reduced, resulting in a lower database size, faster indexing, and potentially faster searching.

+ - ``noprefix``: this is a boolean flag; if supplied and true, the contents of the field will be indexed only for a general, non-field-specific search.
+   This should only be used in special cases to reduce the index size with very large datasets, and will probably be removed in future when new Xapian features are developed which remove the overhead of performing field specific searches.

 All text passed to the interface is assumed to be UTF-8 encoded Unicode.